RedHatProductSecurity/trestle-bot/docs/tutorials/github.md

 wget https://raw.githubusercontent.com/usnistgov/oscal-content/release-v1.0.5-update/nist.gov/SP800-53/rev5/json/NIST_SP-800-53_rev5_HIGH-baseline_profile.json -O profiles/nist_rev5_800_53/profile.json
 ```

 Our `profile.json` file contains a reference to our `catalog.json` file.
-By default, this path is not resolvable by cmpliance-trestle, so we need to run the following command to update the `href` value in the JSON.
+By default, this path is not resolvable by compliance-trestle, so we need to run the following command to update the `href` value in the JSON.

 ```
 sed -i 's/NIST_SP-800-53_rev5_catalog.json/trestle:\/\/catalogs\/nist_rev5_800_53\/catalog.json/g' profiles/nist_rev5_800_53/profile.json